SpecFlowOSS/SpecFlow/docs/Getting-Started/Getting-Started-With-A-New-Project.md

 Click on **Output** in the Test Explorer to display a summary of the test:
 ![Test Explorer after Execution](../_static/images/Test-Explorer-After-Execution.png)
-This example is obviously very simple; at this point you would want to refactor your code before proceeding with the implementation of your remaining scenarios.
+This example is very simple; at this point, you would want to refactor your code before proceeding with the implementation of your remaining scenarios.

 ### Sample Projects

-A number of SpecFlow+ Runner sample projects, including the project covered in this tutorial ([Getting Started](https://github.com/techtalk/SpecFlow.Plus.Examples/tree/master/Getting_Started)), can be found [on GitHub.](https://github.com/techtalk/SpecFlow.Plus.Examples)
+Many SpecFlow+ Runner sample projects, including the project covered in this tutorial ([Getting Started](https://github.com/techtalk/SpecFlow.Plus.Examples/tree/master/Getting_Started)), can be found [on GitHub.](https://github.com/techtalk/SpecFlow.Plus.Examples)

 You can find samples using other test unit providers also [on GitHub](https://github.com/techtalk/SpecFlow-Examples).

 ### Other Test Engines

 Instead of [SpecFlow+ Runner](https://specflow.org/plus/runner/), you can also use [other test engines](https://specflow.org/documentation/Unit-Test-Providers/), like MsTest, xUnit, or NUnit.
-These packages are installed in exactly the same manner as SpecFlow+ Runner.
+These packages are installed in the same manner as SpecFlow+ Runner.
 However, to follow all the steps in this guide, you need to install SpecFlow+ Runner.

 ### Improve your Gherkin Specifications